 - ensuring children grow up with the provision of safe and effective care

 - taking action to enable all children and young people to have the best outcomes

 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering or likely to suffer significant harm.

 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

-Our Designated Safeguarding Leader (DSL) is Miss James, Deputy Head Teacher.
+Our Designated Safeguarding Leader (DSL) is Miss James, Head of School.

 Mrs. O'Sullivan, Assistant Head Teacher and Inclusion Leader, is also a DSL, but she is on maternity leave.

-Our Deputy Designated Safeguarding Leaders (DDSL) are Mr. Griffiths, Executive Head Teacher, Mrs. Tkocz, Acting Inclusion Leader and Mrs. Mitchell, Early Years Leader and Nursery Manager.
+Our Deputy Designated Safeguarding Leaders (DDSL) are Mrs. Tkocz, Acting Inclusion Leader and Mrs. Mitchell, Early Years Leader and Nursery Manager.

-The named governors responsible for safeguarding are Jan Milsom and Julia Richardson.
+The named director responsible for safeguarding is Jan Milsom and the local governor is Beth Taylor.